 Backstage with Chaveso Cook: Q&A with a 2020 Inclusive Diversity Conference Speaker

-But first, let's lay the foundation for mutual understanding by clarifying what we really mean when we use key terms like diversity, inclusion, and equity.
+Let's lay the foundation for mutual understanding by clarifying what we really mean when we use key terms like diversity, inclusion, and equity.
 To help us, we invited Chaveso "Chevy" Cook, Executive Director of MilitaryMentors.org, to join us on an episode of our podcast, Nine to Thrive HR.
-Chevy will present To Live is to D.I.E.: Diversity, Inclusion, and Equity Lessons from Special Operations on Day One of the event.
+Chevy presented To Live is to D.I.E.: Diversity, Inclusion, and Equity Lessons from Special Operations on Day One of the event.
 In this brief interview, Chevy shared some guidance on how we can understand these key terms and why they're so important.

 In your opinion, what are the distinctions between diversity, inclusion, and equity?
 What do you mean by each of those terms?

 CHEVY: In short, diversity to me is having a difference of people and experiences.
 It’s bringing a plethora of people to the table.
 I would say inclusion is the next step.
 It’s ensuring connectivity and receptivity between those people.
 They’re all at the table and they’re able to speak with each other.
 They’re open to everyone else’s opinions, backgrounds, and experiences.

 Third, equity.
 A lot of people confuse equity with equality.
 Equality is more along the lines of equal opportunity, chance, or choice.
 Equity is about leveling the playing field.
 A simple way of looking at it is to think in terms of accommodation.

 Consider another analogy: imagine a bicycle.
 Diversity is assembling all the different parts and pieces—tires, chain, pedals, brakes, handles, everything.
 Inclusion would be using all of those pieces for their designated purposes, but also recognizing that you can have different types of tires.
 Mountain bikes and racing bikes both need tires, just not the same kind.